agrc/gis.utah.gov/_posts/2021-12-14-weaving-the-geospatial-fabric.md

 ### Many Hands Make Light Work
 {: .text-left}

 It’s been said that it took about [one-hundred-thousand](https://www.historymuseum.ca/cmc/exhibitions/civil/egypt/egca12e.html#:~:text=The%20Greek%20historian%20Herodotus%20was,creates%20a%20very%20stable%20structure.) humans to build the Pyramids of Giza and a [similar number](https://www.peoplesworld.org/article/today-in-labor-history-panama-canal-built-by-75-000-opens/) to build the Panama Canal.
 Prior to the internet, large-scale collaboration is generally thought to be limited to that number.
 Any more, and it became difficult to manage.
 What made these projects successful is that they were well-organized and that they adhered to a set of standards.
-Today we are able to collaborate with an infinite number of people, however, organization and standards are still limiting/inhibiting factors.
+Today we are able to collaborate with an infinite number of people, however, organization and standards are still limiting factors.

 ### Geospatial Collaboration
 {: .text-left}

 Geospatial folks are some of the best collaborators.
 For one, geospatial data is inherently visual.
 Much like adding pieces to a puzzle, it’s rewarding to assemble.
 Second, geospatial folks generally speak the same language.
-In the early days, most folks in the industry were using ESRI products and were creating and sharing data in similar formats; this is generally still true in the public sector.
+In the early days, most folks in the industry were using [ESRI](www.esri.com) products and were creating and sharing data in similar formats; this is generally still true in the public sector.
 Collaboration is embedded in the geospatial community

 What's exciting now is that technology continues to make this easier.
 Because of this, we have entered a time when siloed data should be a thing of the past.
 The individual work that we do can now be aggregated together to form a seamless, uniform fabric of our world.
 As geospatial folks, we are weaving the fabric.
 This is particularly true with authoritative data.